The most popular Mexican food: 35 authentic dishes

 Traditional Mexican breakfast

-We have many different types of popular Mexican breakfast dishes, and many of them are part of the main dishes of the states, but, I will mention 2 that did not appear on the list above.
+We have many different types of popular Mexican breakfast dishes, and many of them are part of the main dishes of the states, but I will mention two that did not appear on the list above.

 Chilaquiles

 First we have, Los chilaquiles.
-Chilaquiles are basically fried crispy corn tortillas cut in triangles, and, they are smeared or soaked in red or green sauce.
-We can eat them on their own or with protein: beef, egg or chicken.
+Chilaquiles are basically fried crispy corn tortillas cut into triangles, smeared or soaked in red or green sauce.
+They can be eaten on their own or with protein: beef, egg, or chicken.

-Then, the final touch is to top them off with onion, sour cream, and cheese.
-Chilaquiles is with no question the Sunday traditional Mexican breakfast dish.
+The final touch is to top them off with onion, sour cream, and cheese.
+Chilaquiles are undoubtedly the Sunday traditional Mexican breakfast dish.

 Huevos Rancheros